-It is tempting to live your life like an ostrich and bury your head in Netflix shows, computer games, and cheap alcohol.
-What if I told you how to pay off debt fast in ten actionable steps and become debt-free while living your life to the full and enjoying every minute of it?
+What if I told you how to pay off debt in ten actionable steps and become debt-free while living your life and loving every minute of it?

 I want you to feel it as well!

 I decided to write this guide on how to pay off debt to help you along.

 It consists of ten savvy steps to debt freedom.

 10 Savvy Steps to Debt Freedom at a Glance

 Here is an overview of the ten steps to debt freedom:

 - Develop ‘debt busting lust’